Review and Termination of Approval of Foster Carers

 2. Consultation with Foster Carer before the Review

-Prior to the formal review, the fostering social worker will send to the foster carer a copy of the review report to enable them to prepare for the review in advance.
+Prior to the formal review, the supervising social worker will send to the foster carer a copy of the review report to enable them to prepare for the review in advance.
 The foster carer will have the opportunity to communicate his or her views verbally or in writing to the fostering worker.

-The fostering social worker will also, as part of the formal review, seek the views of all members of the foster carer's household as well as the written comments and opinions as to the foster carer from all social workers who have used the foster carer for a placement since the last formal review as recorded on the social worker's end of placement report.
+The supervising social worker will also, as part of the formal review, seek the views of all members of the foster carer's household as well as the written comments and opinions as to the foster carer from all social workers who have used the foster carer for a placement since the last formal review as recorded on the social worker's end of placement report.
 This will include contacting a social worker from outside the authority where appropriate.

 3. Formal Review Meeting